edwinoko/Universal-Fighting-Game-Platform/README.md

 bun dev
 ```

+docker run -p 3000:3000 -v $(pwd):/app ufgp

+TODO
+- Background images and some other styling

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.